onzfonz/comp227/src/content/5/en/part5d.md

 ![cypress showing error and incorrectly trying to click first button](../../images/5/36x.png)

-When coding tests, you should check in the test runner that the tests use the right components!
+When coding tests, you should ***check in the test runner that the tests use the right components***!

 Let's change the `Task` component so that the text of the task is rendered to a `span`.